V v W EWFC 25

 - the manner in which the child was being, or was expected to be, educated or trained.

 This matter was heard remotely via the Cloud Video Platform due to COVID-19 restrictions.
 The Court refused W’s request for a stay of the application under schedule 1 of the Children Act 1989 because, inter alia, the period of the stay was uncertain and would cause unnecessary delay for the parties and their children.
-The Court also considered that there was an overlap of the issues in the two applications and it was argued that by staying one of the applications (as W sought) would allow W to improve his position and have another attempt on the ToLATA application.
+The Court also considered that there was an overlap of the issues in the two applications and it was argued that staying one of the applications (as W sought) would allow W to improve his position and have another attempt on the ToLATA application.

-The Court granted V’s application for an order for sale of the family home.
+The Court granted V’s application for an order for the sale of the family home.
 V was continuing to contribute towards the mortgage on the family home but at the time of the application, V was isolating elsewhere and was not, therefore, able to benefit from her contributions towards the mortgage payments.
 HHJ Vincent stated in her judgment that “it would not…be reasonable to expect [V] to contribute towards the mortgage payments in circumstances where she is not living in the property and not receiving any occupation rent from [W]”.

 W could not afford to live in the family home without assistance from his parents or from V. In evidence, W stated that continued financial assistance from his parents was not guaranteed.
 In a letter to the Court from W’s parents, they stated that it was an ever-increasing struggle for them to pay for the youngest child’s school fees.
 W was unable to provide a realistic timescale for his return to work or evidence about the level of income which he could expect to receive.
-Both parties had unsecured debts and W did not provide any indication how he would service these without the sale of the family home.
+Both parties had unsecured debts and W did not provide any indication of how he would service these without the sale of the family home.

 The Court considered that there was a significant risk that the family home could be repossessed in the event that W could not afford to keep up the mortgage payments.
 There was evidence that the mortgage had been in arrears previously whilst W was responsible for the repayments.
-Further, the Court considered there to be a risk that W may not be able to maintain the family home during the period of deferment which he sought.
+Further, the Court considered there to be a risk that W may not be able to maintain the family home during the period of deferment that he sought.
 V and W needed to live separately and they both wanted accommodation which would enable them to spend time with their two children.
-The period of deferment of sale sought be W was ranged from 7 years to 8 years depending upon whether the youngest child had a gap-year before completing an undergraduate degree.
+The period of deferment of sale sought by W ranged from 7 years to 8 years depending upon whether the youngest child had a gap year before completing an undergraduate degree.
 At the top end of that range, the period of deferment of sale would have meant that V would be approaching her 60th birthday by the time she was able to release her interest in the property.
 It was submitted that V would be highly unlikely to obtain a mortgage at that age even with the deposit from the sale of the family home.

 The Court also noted that V had been exposed to the consequences of a poor credit rating and that she would continue to face that risk if the property was not sold for seven or eight years.
 The Court rejected the argument that the youngest child needed to live in the family home which was near to his grandparents and to his school and which had a garden.
 These were not ‘needs’; his needs were to be financially supported, clothed, fed and have his daily needs provided for.
-There was also evidence that the child’s school had expressed concern at the current living arrangements.
+There was also evidence that the child’s school had expressed concern about the current living arrangements.

 It was clear that V was more financially secure than W. However, as the parties were not married, HHJ Vincent commented that she was not required (as she might otherwise have been) to achieve an outcome whereby the lower earner in the relationship is compensated by the breadwinner.
 On the face of it, this decision seems surprising but as ever it turned upon the particular facts of this case.
 Both the status quo and W’s proposed deferment of sale would leave V in an unfair and difficult position which would have restricted her ability to separate herself financially from the relationship.
 Therefore, this decision is a balanced one which purports to cause the least harm to everyone involved.

-Our family lawyers have many years of experience dealing with family law matters and if you require any assistance with ToLATA or would like advice relating to another family or children matter, please contact us on 01273 956 270 or email us at email@example.com.
+Our family lawyers have many years of experience dealing with family law matters and if you require any assistance with ToLATA or would like advice relating to another family or children matter, please contact us at 01273 956 270 or email us at firstname.lastname@example.org.